United States: Transportation

 Hartsfield–Jackson Atlanta International Airport, serving the Atlanta metropolitan area, is the world's busiest airport by passenger traffic with over 75 million passengers as of 2021.

 The United States has an extensive air transportation network.
 U.S. civilian airlines are all privately owned.
 The three largest airlines in the world, by total number of passengers carried, are U.S.-based; American Airlines became the global leader after its 2013 merger with US Airways.
 Of the 50 busiest airports in the world, 16 are in the United States, as well as five of the top 10.
 The world's busiest airport by passenger volume is Hartsfield–Jackson Atlanta International in Atlanta, Georgia.
 In 2022, most of the 19,969 U.S. airports were owned and operated by local government authorities, and there are also some private airports.
 Some 5,193 are designated as "public use", including for general aviation.
 The Transportation Security Administration (TSA) has provided security at most major airports since 2001.

-The country's rail transport network, the longest in the world at 293564.2 km, handles mostly freight (in contrast to more passenger-centered rail in Europe).
-Because they are often privately owned operations, U.S. railroads lag behind those of the rest of the world in terms of electrification.

 The country's inland waterways are the world's fifth-longest, totaling 25482 mi.
 They are used extensively for freight, recreation, and a small amount of passenger traffic.
-Of the world's 50 busiest container ports, four are located in the United States, with the busiest in the U.S. being the Port of Los Angeles.
+Of the world's 50 busiest container ports, four are located in the United States, with the busiest in the country being the Port of Los Angeles.